webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 the parent node.
 The way this is solved in webgme is through the meta-property (implemented as a registry) ``isPort``.
 Note that the usage of this property only takes effect if the decorator (the UI component responsible for drawing the box on the canvas) implements logic using this property - this is the case for both the default Model- and SVG-Decorators.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/QSthYt-j6oI>`_.

 .. raw:: html